 - You need fewer ornaments to decorate the tree, which also helps with the budget and storage issues.

 It turned out that our little tree became quite patriotic.

 Of course, I deliberately decided to use red and blue.
-But I had set aside the ornaments our son had made in 5th grade as part of his American History studies while decorating the living room tree only to realize later they were perfect for the new tree in the media room.
-I also added in plaid ornaments I purchased last year and various ornaments related to our favorite sports teams and such.
+But I had set aside the ornaments our son had made in 5th grade as part of his American History studies while decorating the living room tree, only to realize later they were perfect for the new tree in the media room.
+I also added in plaid ornaments I purchased last year and various ornaments related to our favorite sports teams.
 (You can see our plaid tree here.)

 To give the prelit tree an extra glow, I added a string of outdoor cafe lights I bought on summer clearance.

-Now to the actual flocking of the tree.
-I plan to write a full tutorial as well as publish a video with many tips and tricks I learned in the process.
+Now, to the actual flocking of the tree.
+I plan to write a full tutorial and publish a video with many tips and tricks I learned in the process.
 But this is a link to the product I used.

-Thank you for coming to my home today to learn more about our trees and how they are influenced by My Home Style.
+Thank you for coming to my home today to learn more about our trees and how My Home Style influences them.
 Make sure to head over to Heather’s blog, Setting For Four to see her beautiful tree!

 If you want to see more of my living room and media room please visit

 Part 1 of my Classic and Colorful Christmas Home Tour here.